-Prerequisite: CIS 170 with a grade of "C" or better or consent of instructor.
+Prerequisite: CIS 170 and either CIS 128 or CIS 134 with grades of "C" or better or consent of instructor.
+(Concurrent enrollment in CIS 170 is allowable.)

 CIS 176 Advanced C Programming (3-2)

 Addresses the advanced features of the C programming language, along with advanced programming techniques.
 Algorithms and data structures are presented and applied to a wide variety of business programming problems.